tigros/shortpath/README.md

 Use dir /x to get a listing.

-Powershell is required to broacast the change, so the next time you open a cmd prompt the changes will be there.
+Powershell is required to broadcast the change, so the next time you open a cmd prompt the changes will be there.